sagemath/trac_to_gh/Issue 3771.md

 # Issue 3771: [with patch; needs review] make it so typing "sage -br" for new binary sage installs doesn't require rebuilding everything

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3771

 Original creator: was